What is anthrax?

 - Wash hands thoroughly with soap and water when gloves are removed, before eating, and when replacing torn or worn gloves.
 Soap and water will wash away most spores that may have contacted the skin.
 Disinfectant solutions are not needed.

 - Carefully bag and dispose of any waste, and use a vacuum cleaner with HEPA (High Efficiency Particulate Air) standard filters (as for allergy sufferers).
 When emptying the vacuum cleaner or changing the filters, wear a disposable FFP3 face mask and gloves.

 Can anthrax be deliberately used to infect people?

-Yes.
-A number of countries have attempted to produce anthrax as a weapon, focussing on development for airborne dispersal, which would lead to inhalation of the organism.
-Anthrax spores were deliberately released in the US in 2001, letters containing the spores were sent through the postal system, and resulted in 22 human cases of cutaneous and inhalation anthrax.
+Yes, there have been successful attempts to produce anthrax as a weapon, focussing on development for airborne dispersal (spread through the air), which would lead to inhalation (breathing in) anthrax.
+Anthrax spores were deliberately released in the US in 2001, letters containing the spores were sent through the postal system, and resulted in 22 human cases of cutaneous (skin) and inhalation (breathed in) anthrax.